Uruguayan Citizenship: 2026 Guide to Eligibility, Requirements and Costs

 Uruguay Independent Means Visa

 Any person born on Uruguayan soil automatically becomes a citizen, regardless of the parents’ nationality or residency status.
 This is known in Uruguay as ciudadanía natural (natural citizenship).
-The individual must be registered at the National Civil Registry (Registro Civil) to formalize the status, but the entitlement arises from birth itself.
+The individual has to be registered at the National Civil Registry (Registro Civil) to formalize the status, but the entitlement arises from birth itself.
 There are no income, residency, or integration requirements attached to this route.

 Anyone already holding permanent residency in Uruguay, whether a Uruguayan citizen or a foreign national, can sponsor immediate family members, spouses, dependent children, parents, and relatives with disabilities to join them.
 Sponsored family members who enter on a family reunification basis must establish legal residence and then become eligible for citizenship on the standard three- or five-year timeline, depending on their family circumstances.
 The sponsoring resident does not need to be a citizen to begin this process; permanent residency is sufficient to initiate a reunification application.

-How to Get Uruguayan Citizenship – Step-by-Step
+How to Get Uruguayan Citizenship: Step-by-Step Process

 Uruguayan citizenship is obtained through naturalization and administered by the Electoral Court (Corte Electoral).
 Here is the complete sequence from arrival to passport.